satishsuggala/satishsuggala.com/content/blog/hello-world/index.md

 For those who care to know, this blog was setup using <a href="https://www.gatsbyjs.org/starters/gatsbyjs" target="_blank" rel="nofollow">gatsby-starter-blog</a> & <a href="https://www.gatsbyjs.org/starters/gatsbyjs/" target="_blank" rel="nofollow">netlify</a>.
 Was able to do it in under an hour and FOR FREE!
 What sorcery is this i dont even.
 Mad props.
 If not for them, I'd still be spending time making PHP7 talk to nginx & mysql while figuring out the right SEO plugin.
 Done is decidedly better than perfect.

 Also, I'll be going from being @MindYoghurt on Twitter for 10+ years to my full name.
-I no longer have the Engineering undergrad angst I did when I set this up.
+I no longer have the Engineering undergrad angst I did when I decided that my angst would make for good humour.
 Also, back in the early days of Twitter, I had @satish for a couple of weeks.
 Do I regret giving that up for being the English version of "Dimaag ka Dahi"?
 Nope.
 Not one bit.

 See you around!